MasterVotr/Raytracer/README.md

 - Parametric search Octree implementation.
 I implemented the algorithm from the research paper **An Efficient Parametric Algorithm for Octree Traversal** by J. Revelles, C. Urena, and M. Lastra.
     - Unfortunately, I wasn't able to make it work completely, but the implementation is still included.

+### Paralelization on GPU
+- I also implemented the Raytracer on the GPU using CUDA.
+- This implementation is without *fuzzysampling* and the ADS.
+- You can find the implementation on the **NI-GPU** branch of this repository

 ## Installation

+### Linux
 1. Clone the repository:
     ```bash
     git clone https://github.com/MasterVotr/PG1-raytracer.git